mathewgomas-alfred/mathewgomas.io/reference_manual/filters/wavelet_decompose.rst

 .. image:: /images/en/Wavelet_decompose.png
    :align: center

-Adjust a given layer with middle gray to neutralise it, and merge everything with the :guilabel:`Grain Merge` blending mode to merge it into the end image properly.
+Adjust a given layer with middle gray to neutralize it, and merge everything with the :guilabel:`Grain Merge` blending mode to merge it into the end image properly.